vincentchance/fraud_detection_bank_system/README.md

 Read the guide

 Guide:
+1. Open branch master
-1. Download the data or clone it
+2. Download the data or clone it
-2. open mysql workbench or myphpadmin with xampp port 3310 or 3306 (change name port database to adjust it in DatabaseUtils.java)
+3. open mysql workbench or myphpadmin with xampp port 3310 or 3306 (change name port database to adjust it in DatabaseUtils.java)
-3. click file directory and open cmd in location
+4. click file directory and open cmd in location
-4. run the file mvn exec:java -Dexec.mainClass=com.example.fraud.App
+5. run the file mvn exec:java -Dexec.mainClass=com.example.fraud.App